linuxboot/heads-wiki/Installing-and-Configuring/Upgrading.md

 If the flash protection bits are set correctly it is not possible to rewrite the firmware from the normal OS.
 You'll need to reboot to the Heads [recovery shell](/RecoveryShell/).
-Hold 'r' on boot or choose 'Recovery Shell' in the heads GUI.
+Repeatedly press 'r' on boot or choose 'Recovery Shell' in the heads GUI.

 Internal Flashing
 ---